 In step three, the aggregate private consumption expenditure is utilized in the final solutions of the model where estimates of sectoral consumption of outputs and imports are obtained.
 The aggregate private consumption expenditure is divided into expenditure in the rural and urban sectors.
 The total consumer expenditure of each of these sectors is further allocated among 27 expenditure classes on the basis of the log-normal distribution fitted to the consumer expenditure data obtained through the 22nd Round of the National Sample Survey.
 The commodity composition of consumption for each of the expenditure classes is obtained by applying base-year consumption proportions to the total expenditure or the respective expenditure class in the terminal year.
-The total private consumption expenditure of all classes on that commodity.
+The total private consumption expenditure on each commodity is then obtained by aggregating the expenditure of all classes on that commodity.